My faucet is leaking

 Disassemble the faucet

-Remove the faucet handle, trim ring, and other components to access the internal mechanism.
+Remove the faucet handle, trim collar, and any other removable parts to access the internal components.

 3. 3